Akron Plan

-The Akron Plan was devised to address this need.
-It took its name from the city of Akron in the state of Ohio in the Great Lakes region of the United States, where it was developed for the construction of a church built in 1866–67.
-It was quickly adopted by Protestant churches across the United States.
+The Akron Plan was devised to address this need and the desire to provide improved acoustics in line with cutting-edge science of the time and break down both the distance and symbolic barriers between clergy and the laity.
+It took its name from the city of Akron in the state of Ohio in the Great Lakes region of the United States, where it was pioneered for the construction of a church built in 1866–67.
+It was quickly adopted by Protestant churches across the United States, who incorporated more Richardsonian Romaneque design than the Gothic Revival style typical of more conventional symmetrical churches.

 The plan fell out of favor in the early 20th century, when Sunday schools changed their approach to one in which pupils were taught separately for the entire session, eliminating the school-wide exercises.
-The awkwardly shaped and imperfectly soundproofed rooms were poorly adapted for this new approach, and many of them underwent extensive remodelling.
+The awkwardly shaped and imperfectly soundproofed rooms were poorly adapted for this new approach, and many of them underwent extensive remodeling.
 By the beginning of the 21st century, few intact Akron Plan interiors remained in existence.